Joaquim Loizu

 Website: https://sph.epfl.ch/

-In 2009, he started his PhD studies at the Swiss Plasma Center of EPFL.
+In 2013, he obtained his PhD from EPFL and was awarded the European Physical Society Plasma Physics PhD Research Award.
 His thesis focused on the theory of plasma-wall interactions and their effect on the mean flows and turbulence in magnetized plasmas.
-He obtained his PhD in 2013 and was awarded the European Physical Society Plasma Physics PhD Research Award.

-In 2014, he became a Postdoctoral Research Fellow, spending one year at the Princeton Plasma Physics Laboratory (in the USA) and one year at the Max-Planck-Institute for Plasma Physics (in Germany).
-During this time, he worked on three-dimensional magnetohydrodynamics, studying the formation of singular currents and magnetic islands at rational surfaces.
+Between 2014 and 2018, he carried out postdoctoral research at the Princeton Plasma Physics Laboratory (1 year) and at the Max-Planck-Institute for Plasma Physics (3 years).
+During this time, he worked on three-dimensional magnetohydrodynamics, studying the formation of singular currents at rational surfaces, magnetic islands, and magnetic field line chaos, and their implications for stellarators.

 Infoscience